jchris/use-fireproof/docs/concept-guide/reactive-apps.md

 # Reactive Apps

-In this guide, we will explore the concept of reactive applications, and how they streamline the development process of interactive and collaborative applications.
+Reactive architectures streamline interactive and collaborative application development and operation.
 We will delve into how state changes trigger UI updates, use React as an example, and discuss the Fireproof `useLiveQuery` hook.
-Finally we will discuss how reactive databases can be used as integration databases, and how they can be used to simplify the development of collaborative applications.
+Finally we will discuss how reactive live databases can be used for data integration, and how they can be used to simplify the development of collaborative and mulit-cloud applications.

 ## Easy Development

-Reactive applications streamline the development process by automatically updating the user interface in real-time as the underlying state changes.
+Reactive code streamlines the development process by automatically updating the user interface in real-time as the underlying state changes.
 This eliminates the need for manual refresh calls, freeing developers from the worry of keeping the UI in sync with the data.

 ```js
 // Reactive pseudo-code